Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

+It is evident from Figure 1 that ignoring spillovers leads to over-estimation of adoption at lower thresholds and underestimation at higher thresholds of eligibility.
+This happens because ignoring a covariate (here $\pi$) with positive impact on the outcome in prediction amounts to \textquotedblleft smoothing\textquotedblright\ over values of $\pi$.

-Having obtained these (uncompensated) effects, we now turn to calculating the average demand and the mean compensating variation for a hypothetical subsidy scheme.
-We consider an initial situation where everyone faces a price of $250$ KSh for the bednet, and a final situation where an bednet is offered for $50$ KSh to households with wealth less than $\tau=8000$ KSh (about the $27$th percentile of the wealth distribution), and for the price of $250$ KSh to those with wealth above that.
+Having obtained these (uncompensated) effects, we now turn to calculating the demand and the mean compensating variation for a hypothetical subsidy scheme.
+We consider an initial situation where everyone faces a price of $250$ KSh for the bednet, and a final situation where a bednet is offered for $50$ KSh to households with wealth less than $\tau=8000$ KSh (about the $27$th percentile of the wealth distribution), and for the price of $250$ KSh to those with wealth above that.
 The demand results are reported in Table 4, and the welfare results in Table 5.
 We perform these calculations village-by-village, and then aggregate across villages.
-To calculate these numbers, we first predict the bednet adoption when everyone is facing a price of $250$ KSh, and then when eligibles face a price of $50$ KSh and the rest stay at $250$ KSh, giving us the equilibrium values of $\pi_{0}$ and $\pi_{1} $, respectively, in our notation above.
-In all such calculations with our data, we always detected a single solution to the fixed point $\pi$ (i.e. a unique equilibrium) as can be seen from Figure 2, where we plot the squared difference between the RHS and the LHS of eqn. (\ref{d}), i.e.
+To calculate these numbers, we first predict the bednet adoption when everyone is facing a price of $250$ KSh, and then when eligibles face a price of $50$ KSh and the rest stay at $250$ KSh, giving us the equilibrium values of $\pi_{0}$ and $\pi_{1}$, respectively.
+In all such calculations with our data, we always detected a single solution to the fixed point $\pi$ (i.e. a unique equilibrium) as can be seen from Figure 2, where we plot the squared difference between the RHS and the LHS of an empirical version of the fixed point equation (\ref{d}) (with the additional covariate $Z_{vh}$), i.e.